ar21052565/dynamoedge/1_Readme_Geo_and_Leo.md

   - The operational lifetime of a GEO satellite is usually longer (about 10-15 years or more).

 - **LEO**:
-  - LEO satellites are **less expensive individually** and easier to launch at lower altitudes, but a large constellation increases the overall project cost.
+  - LEO satellites are **less expensive individually** and easier to launch at lower altitudes, but a large constellation (A large constellation of satellites refers to a system made up of many satellites working together in orbit to provide continuous, comprehensive coverage of the Earth.) increases the overall project cost.
   - LEO satellites generally have a shorter lifespan (around 5-7 years) and require more frequent replacements.

 **5. Applications**